-We caught up with celebrated local artist Alesandro Ljubicic to talk about his expressive, colourful paintings, the inspiration he finds in nature, and how he balances business in the art world.
+We caught up with celebrated local Artist and InStitchu Customer, Alesandro Ljubicic to talk about his expressive, colourful paintings, the inspiration he finds in nature, and how he balances business in the art world.

 My art is considered contemporary art, because it’s current.
 Describing my style of work, I would say its an impasto expressionist style of painting, as it’s all about pushing paint and capturing the speed and emotion in every mark making and gesture.
 My style of painting is a reflection of who I am as a person and what comes to me naturally.
 I’ve been heavily involved in sports throughout my life and my painting is another expression of how I use my body, so I find myself being really physical when I paint, creating the large, thick strokes I’ve become known for.
 Instead of squeezing tiny portions of colour out of a 60ml tube, I use a spatula to swipe pure, shining oil paint onto the canvas.
 When you walk into my studio, you have to tip-toe your way between multiple 4-litre cans of gorgeously coloured paints with spatulas sticking out of them!

 I’m really inspired by the beauty in nature all around us.
 To me, florals are the perfect expression of this: a subject that’s universally relatable.
 Which one of us doesn’t have a memory of a beautiful bouquet of flowers they’ve seen or received?
 Or perhaps a memory of walking through a garden filled with native flora that brought the rest of the garden to life?
 Flowers are a subject which I feel my audience can really connect with.
 Being able to project this beauty onto my canvases is a joy and the vibrant colour of the flowers combined with my large, gestural, abstract style of painting is a perfect match.